 Adding the sliced banana on top is very pretty, but it does brown a bit if the bread is left out at room temperature for more than a day, and gets soggy if thawed from frozen.
 If you plan to store the loaf, in the freezer or otherwise, leave the banana off.

 To use a standing blender, simply add all of the wet ingredients to it and mix until smooth.
 Pour this mixture into a bowl and continue with the remaining steps.
 This recipe doesn’t work when made fully in a blender due to over-mixing of the spelt flour and loss of coconut texture.

-If the milk is cold before blending, the coconut oil will look as though it’s curdled.
+- Use room temperature ingredients: if the milk is cold before blending, the coconut oil will look as though it’s curdled.
 It isn’t, and it’ll turn out fine.
 To avoid this, bring the milk to room temperature before mixing.